peteroupc/classic-wallpaper/README.md

 - Photographic images (see "Wallpaper Generation Notes", later in this document).
 - Images with a single solid color on all four sides; such images are trivially tileable.
+- Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background.

 ## Color Palettes